ABOUT THE HOTEL

 In 2010, they decided to have one last hurrah and invested in the wonderful historic Speech House.

 Ten years later, in 2020, their daughter Naomi, joined the family business.
 Having grown up in hotels, and then working in London for the past 10 years in marketing, she decided it was time for Mum & Dad to start considering the idea of retirement.
-Naomi, who has a keen interest in mountain biking and the outdoors was appointed “Operations Director”, and is bringing new ideas to The Speech House.
+Naomi, who has a keen interest in mountain biking and the outdoors is now a Director of the business, and bringing new ideas to The Speech House.
 She has a broad knowledge of the industry, and looking to bring new thoughts and ideas in to keep the Speech House as the premier hotel in the heart of The Royal Forest of Dean.

 The Speech House Hotel truly is a Hands family business, with Katy’s art and paintings all around the building, and Amanda holding her weddding at the hotel in 2021!